 Can you remove black hair dye to a blonde color?

 Lol…no way, especially not by yourself.
 In order to get from black to blonde, you first need to be brown, then red, and lastly yellow.

 Keep in mind this is a very forgiving picture.
 Not all hair tones are going to look like this; in fact, most won’t.

 Some hair will lighten and have warm undertones, some will be cooler, and others will be neutral.

 Several factors come into play when lightening hair.
-Hair undertone is influenced by a person’s diet, medicine they are currently taking, ethnicity, and previous chemical treatments, just to name a few.
+For example, hair undertone is influenced by a person’s diet, medicine they are currently taking, ethnicity, and previous chemical treatments, to name a few.

 As you can see in this picture on the left, you can have a wide variety of undertones and shades just within the brown and red family itself.

 Now put this into consideration when you want to go from even just brown to black, let alone taking your hair from black to blonde.